 When we are triggered (something happens that brings up the traumatic experience) this suppressed anger comes to the surface and explodes out mostly by being projected on others.

 Now just imagine that you are holding that volatile, explosive emotion bottled up 24/7.
 This takes a huge amount of energy.
 That energy is a big part of power that is not available to you to use it for creative expression.
 Without this power you are more likely to be a defenseless victim, without proper boundaries and protection.
 Predators are naturally drawn to easy prey so it is more likely that you gonna be a victim of violence and aggression.
 Without this power you dry up your creative flow and stop to see the magic, falling down into the life of the mundane.

-When you are angry you have fallen out of love and acceptance.
+When you feel angry you have fallen out of love and acceptance.
 When you feel angry it is impossible to forgive and move on.
-To let go of your anger is the best service you can do for yourself.
+To let go of your anger is the best service you can do for yourself and for the world.

 When you transform your anger, compassion and forgiveness naturally arises.